BonsaiDen/JavaScript-Garden/doc/pl/function/this.md

 nazwa `this`, niż większość innych języków programowania.
 Istnieją dokładnie **pięć** różnych sytuacji w których wartość `this` zostaje przypisana w języku JavaScript.

-JavaScript has a different concept of what the special name `this` refers to than most other programming languages do.
-There are exactly **five** different ways in which the value of `this` can be bound in the language.

 ### Zasięg globalny

     this;